omarbelkady/ReactJS/README.md

 - Fetch Your Data not in the render function but in the lifecycle method componentDidMount Why?
 - componentDidMount will run only if your component has been mounted to the dom AT LEAST ONCE
 - To know if you have fetched the data or completed the data we use state

+### Some Useful Npm Packages to Use In React:
+#### UI Component Libraries
+- @material-ui/core: React MaterialUI components
+- react-bootstrap: Bootstrap4 components built with React
+- semantic-ui-react: React Component Library
+- reactstrap: Stateless React Components for Bootstrap4

+#### Individual UI Component Libraries
+- react-spinners: loading spinners for your react app
+- react-loader-spinner: spinner component which can be used in your async.await operation
+- react-dropdown: Simple Dropdown component
+- react-slick: Carousel component built with React
+- react-responsive-carousel: A responsive carousel component
+- react-images: A responsive, mobile-friendly, highly-customizable carousel component for displaying media in React
+- react-tabs: An easy-tab component for your React App

+#### CSS In JS
+- styled-components: super easy to use library which lets you style your components at ease

+#### HTTP stuff
+- axios: Promised based http client for the browser and NodeJS

+#### Routing:
+- react-router-dom: DOM Bindings in React Router

+#### State Management:
+- redux: state container for your JS apps
+- react-redux: official React Binding for Redux